LensPlaysGames/LensorOS/README2.md

 ---

 ### Boot Media Generation <a name="boot-media-generation"></a>
-As stated above, the CMake will create targets if the proper dependencies are detected on the system.
+As stated above, CMake will create targets if the proper dependencies are detected on the system.
 Here is a list of the current build targets relating to boot media generation, as well as their dependencies listed underneath each one.

-- `image_raw` -- Combine built executables and resources to generate bootable media.
+- `image_raw` --
+  Combine built executables and resources to generate UEFI-compatible FAT32 boot media.
   - dd
     - Native Unix command
     - On Windows, use one of the following options: